53ny4/ez-block-editor/README.md

-# WYSIWYG EZBlock Editor v0.1.0
+# WYSIWYG EZ Block Editor v0.1.0

 ### NOTE: Project is in **VERY EARLY STAGE** and still in development and may contain bugs or incomplete features.